 Other methods for preventing HIV include:

 - Using condoms.
-Male latex condoms are the most effective way to prevent HIV as well as other STIs when you having sex.
+Male latex condoms are the most effective way to prevent HIV and STIs when you are having sex.

 - Getting tested.
 Ensure that you and your partner are tested for HIV and other STIs.